Zyphon12342/Memory-game/README.md

-A small project, I made to get get used to Node.js, CSS, HTML and hosting a local server.
+A small project I made to get get used to Node.js, CSS, HTML and hosting a local server.